qeacourse/NeatoRobo/How_To/meeto_your_neato.md

 - **bumpers**: a 0 or 1 boolean about whether any of the four bumpers are engaged (left, front left, front right, right)
 - **thetasInRadians**: the LIDAR takes laser-range measurements every 1 degree in a circle (or, 2pi/360 radians), starting at 0.
 This variable contains the angle which corresponds to the ranges in the next variable.
 - **ranges**: the distance of the first "thing" (e.g., wall, object) sensed by the LIDAR in the direction of the corresponding angle.
 For example, the first element of this vector tells the distance to an object directly ahead.
 - **encoders**: encoders are sensors on motors which provide an indication of the revolutions of a wheel or its net distance travelled.
-The encoders variable tells us the time at which some data was collected (seconds), the linear travel of the left wheel (in meters) and the linear travel of the right wheel (in meters).
+The encoders variable tells us the linear travel of the left wheel (in meters) and the linear travel of the right wheel (in meters).

 To plot your LIDAR data, you can run the following command: